tomaszwojcik/git-ec/README.md

 ## Important notes

-git-cc is still in the development phase (ugly looks & code, memory leaks, no real error handling) - use it at your own risk.<br>
+git-ec is still in the development phase (ugly looks & code, memory leaks, no real error handling) - use it at your own risk.<br>

 #### Development